Miami Vice (film): Cast

+Cast from the AFI Catalog of Feature Films.

 Production

 Development

 Jamie Foxx brought up the idea of a Miami Vice film to Michael Mann during a party for Ali.
 This led Mann to revisit the series he helped create.

-Like Collateral, which also starred Foxx, most of the film was shot with the Thomson Viper Filmstream Camera, while Super 35 was used for high-speed and underwater shots.
+Like Collateral, which also starred Foxx, most of the film was shot with the Thomson Viper FilmStream Camera, while Super 35 was used for high-speed and underwater shots.
 Cinematographer Dion Beebe was also Collateral's cinematographer.

 The suits that Jamie Foxx wore in the film were designed by noted fashion designer Ozwald Boateng.
 He had worked with Foxx in the past and caught Mann's eye, who then asked him to work on the film.
 Michael Kaplan was responsible for the costume design overall.